playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 sidebar_position: 1
 ---

-Interaction between real-world and virtual objects is achieved by visual and logical interactions between the two.
+Interaction between real-world and virtual objects is achieved via visual and logical interactions between the two.
 Mesh detection is an API that provides access to the representation of real-world geometry in the form of meshes.
 It can be used in a number of ways such as:

 * virtual object physics within a real-world environment
 * path finding